 Ann has been busy preparing our propagation area in readiness for us to start sowing the first batches of seed for the season.
 Antirrhinums, Calendulas, Erigeron and Bellis have all been sown and are now nicely tucked up in the warm.

-The garden has been smartened up with new plastic composite edging laid to replace the rotten wooden version this has created neat edges to both aid the grass cutting and to be more pleasing on the eye.
+The garden has been smartened up with new recycled plastic edging laid to replace the old wood.
+This has created neat edges to both aid the grass cutting and to be more pleasing on the eye.

 There are plenty of plants on the nursery with an amazing fragrance.
 In stock we have Sarcococca (sweet box), Hamamelis (witch hazel), Daphne, Viburnums and winter flowering jasmine.